EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ### Open SSH session to back-end

-Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
+Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
 Your SSH session change your current directory to match the job context directory.

-#### Troubleshooting: 'Open in Terminal' 'cd ...
+#### Troubleshooting: 'cd ...
 No such file or directory'

 If you see 'cd ...
 No such file or directory' error after you have logged into the back-end, then this means that the job context is not in your home directory in the back-end.
 This can happen if you selected a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, and you have not yet submitted your job.

 ### Stop a job

-Click 'Stop job' (amber stop icon) to stop the currently selected job.
+Click **Stop job** (amber stop icon) to stop the currently selected job.

 ### Delete a job

-Click 'Delete job' (red trash icon) to stop and delete the currently selected job.
+Click **Delete job** (red trash icon) to stop and delete the currently selected job.

 The job context directory for the job will also be deleted.